sunnykr-7/AI-Teaching-Assistant-using-RAG-and-LLM/README.md

 ### NOTE - Dataset consists of educational AI/ML/Python tutorial videos converted into audio for transcription and retrieval.

-## The Live Project is on my laptop, I will soon upload Google Drive Video Related to the project video demo soon..
+## The Live Project is on my laptop, I will soon upload Google Drive Video Related to the project video demo soon

+## Subscribe to my youtube Channel - Here -  ..

 # 1 - Architecture Flow